ryanbartley/Cinder-Bullet3D/README.md

 This is a very simple made to order block that makes it easy to include Bullet Physics library with Cinder.

 Working platform only supports iOS for Cinder 0.8.5.
-Also, using tinder box will unfortunately add all the source to compile sources under build settings in xcode.
-You'll need to delete everything from that list except your App.cpp for compile times to be less than a million years.
-I'll fix this soon.

 TODO: make macosx and msw working platforms as well.